 I have always loved the ocean.
 I spent countless hours snorkeling and exploring different beaches with my mother and grandfather.
 But, it wasn’t until I spent a summer on a remote Maine (Shoals Marine Lab) island studying the field biology of the rocky intertidal zone that I realized I wanted to dedicate my career to the ocean.
 It was influential mentors at Geneseo, Dr.s Sid Bosch and Gregg Hartvigsen, that highlighted the power of teaching and mentoring.
 They showed me that I wanted nothing more than to teach science at the college level.
-At UConn, Dr. Hans Dam is helping me achieve that goal by honing my critical thinking, research, and mentoring skills.
+At UConn, Dr. Hans Dam continues to help me hone my critical thinking, research, and mentoring skills.